 As for watering, basil needs around 1 inch of water per week, which will keep the soil at an ideal moisture level.
 Moist soil will help the roots grow deep and will keep your plants healthy and happy.
 If you're growing your basil in a container, be sure to choose a pot with drainage holes and simply water your plant whenever the soil is dry to the touch until water runs out the bottom.

 It's a very straightforward process to harvest basil.
 You can remove a few leaves at a time if you're intending to include fresh basil in a recipe.
 Otherwise, you can choose to gather entire stems full of leaves if you're aiming for a bigger harvest.

 As soon as the plants are full grown, or 6 to 8 inches tall, you can go ahead and start harvesting basil.
-If you want to harvest leaves at their best (and juiciest), aim for first thing in the morning.
+If you want to harvest leaves at their best (and juiciest), aim for first thing in the morning after the dew has dried from the leaves.
 Picking the leaves frequently will encourage new growth throughout the season, and generally, the leaves don't need to reach a certain size before they are ready to pick.

 Experts say that for more flavorful basil, it's best to prune your plants about once a month.
 Pruning can also nurture even more growth.
 You can prune your basil plants right after planting them, cutting them down to just above the bottom two sets of leaves.

 You should avoid allowing the purple flower buds to appear on your plants, as this means that your leaves may start tasting bitter.
 You can prevent your plants from flowering by pinching them, which means you'll manually pinch the central stem back by half with your fingers and right above the leaf axils, or where the shoots develop.